ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 - [Entity States in Entity Framework](https://dotnettutorials.net/lesson/entity-state-in-entity-framework/)

 #### 11).
 JWT Authentication and Role Based Authorization

+🎮 Use JWT Tokens for player authentication, especially in multiplayer environments where players need to remain authenticated across multiple sessions.

 - [OAuth 2.0 and OpenID in simple terms](https://medium.com/@iamprovidence/oauth-2-0-and-openid-in-simple-terms-7196089a1b29)